alloba/book-of-hours-notes/books/The Black Book of Britanny.md

 ## Description
 The Black Book of Brittany

-A volume of ink-lore gifted to St Brandan's by Brian of Brittany, who was made Earl of Cornwall after the Norman Conquest.
+A volume of ink-lore gifted to St Brandan's by [[Brian of Brittany]], who was made Earl of Cornwall after the Norman Conquest.
 ### Partial Study Description
 I'm Reading...